johnoltman65/commerce_migrate/commerce_migrate_ubercart/README.txt

   that have references to products will cause product deletion to fail.
 * Visit /admin/content/migrate/ubercart_migration_options to set the options for your import.
 You need to tell it where the source database and files are.
+* If you want the URL aliases (paths) set on Ubercart product nodes to become paths on the resulting product display nodes, enable the path module.
+If you do not want to bring paths over, then disable path module.
 * The product image field is assumed to be field_data_uc_product_image on a D7 ubercart site or content_field_image_cache (field_image_cache) on a D6 site, and field_image (on every product) on the Commerce side.